BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 Security:

 - Lock down the root user.
-- Security Group (statefull) _allow_.
+- Security Group (stateful) _allow_.
 Network ACL (stateless) _allow and explicitly deny_.
-- Perfer IAM roles over access keys.
+- Prefer IAM roles over access keys.

 Cost Optimization:

 - If you know it's going to be on, reserve it.
 - Any unused CPU time is a waste of money.
 - Use the most cost effective data storage service and class.
-- Deterimine the most cost effective EC2 pricing model and instance type for each workload.
+- Determine the most cost effective EC2 pricing model and instance type for each workload.

 Operation Excellence: